Tips for choosing the right ornament

 - Don’t forget the crown.
 For an ornament with subtle, understated personalization, think about small text surrounding the crown (top) of the ornament.
 A repeated pattern of text, such as the year or names separated by small bullet points (dots) works very well for a modern look.

 - Logos.
 Occasionally there are requests for an organization’s logo.
 Currently everything is drawn by hand but work is underway for creating templates for more exact reproductions of logos and basic images.
-Contact email@example.com to see if your simple image may be reproduced on an ornament.
-This is an additional charge for this.
+Contact firstname.lastname@example.org to see if your simple image may be reproduced on an ornament.
+There is an additional charge for this.

 Ribbons: the ornament’s final touch.